holadepo/docs/astro/hosted-data-plane.md

 The setup process assumes that you've already provided Astronomer support with the following information:

 - Your preferred cloud provider.
-The supported options are: Amazon Web Services (AWS) and Google Cloud Platform (GCP).
+The supported options are: Amazon Web Services (AWS).
 - Your preferred cluster installation region.
 See the supported region lists for [AWS](resource-reference-aws.md#aws-region).
 - Optional.
 Your preferred worker instance type for your first cluster.
 See [AWS cluster configurations](resource-reference-aws.md#worker-node-types).
 - Optional.
 Your VPC peering requirements for [AWS](install-aws#vpc-peering-prerequisites-optional).